artur-t-stepanyan/nuxt-twitter-app/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+### `Information`

+Simple app to search Tweets

+Available functionality :

+1) Search tweets by given search string

+We created custom Twitter Tweet Component that gets [ID, Title, Author[Name, Image source]] and prints tweet card

+Also used SSR(Server side rendering) to get tweets , because Twitter do not allow use their API via Browser requests